Snow Blower vs. Plow: Choosing the Best Tool for Snow Removal

 - Visibility - Visibility is reduced at the ground level, with an increased chance of an accident or damage to the vehicle or property.

-- Damage - Increased speed, limited visibility, and a powerful motor can result in damage to your vehicle, lawn, structural components, and surfaces such as brick or loose stone.
+- Damage - Increased speed, limited visibility, and a powerful motor can result in damage to your vehicle, property, structural components, and surfaces such as brick or loose stone.

-A snow blower is an independent unit which is guided by the user from behind.
-While there are many different makes, models, and features to choose from, the basic mechanics are the same: snow is removed from a designated surface using a rotating, spiral blade which picks it up and propels it out the side.
+A snow blower is an independent unit that is guided by the user from behind.
+While there are many different makes, models, and features to choose from, the basic mechanics are the same: snow is removed from a designated surface using a rotating spiral blade that picks it up and propels it out the side.